 What Is CBD?

-CBD, which is short for Cannabidiol, is a natural compound extract from the hemp plant.
+CBD, which is short for cannabidiol, is a natural compound extract from the hemp plant.
 Cannabidiol is just one of 113 cannabinoids found within the hemp plant.
-Of these 113 cannabinoids, THC and CBD are the most widely studied and used.
+Of all those cannabinoids, THC and CBD are the most widely studied and used.

 THC and CBD are two of the most abundant cannabinoids found in modern plants.
-Reason being, through selective breeding, cultivators of hemp and marijuana have been able to alter certain strains in order to produce higher levels of these compounds in their crops.
+Why?
+Well, through selective breeding, cultivators of hemp and marijuana can alter certain strains in order to produce higher levels of these compounds in their crops.

 CBD & The Endocannabinoid System

-Cannabinoids like CBD interact with what scientists call the endocannabinoid system (ECS).
-We all naturally have an ECS in each of our bodies.
+Cannabinoids like CBD interact with the endocannabinoid system (ECS).
+We all naturally have an ECS in our bodies.
 In fact, all mammals (including our dogs and cats) have an endocannabinoid system.

-Cannabinoids and the ECS work in unison together to actuate a wide range of physical effects throughout the body.
+Cannabinoids and the ECS work in unison together to encourage a wide range of physical and mental benefits.

 CBD & Cannabinoid Receptors

 The reason CBD is able to work seamlessly with the body’s natural ECS is that the cannabinoid receptors cannot differentiate between an endocannabinoid and a phytocannabinoid.
-This is a perfect example of human, animal, and nature’s connection.
+This is a perfect example of the connection between humans, animals, and nature.

 ECS Helps Maintain Optimum Homeostasis